SUU Seal (for official use only)

 11. Incidents reported to SUU Police will be investigated when the victim files a report, when there is no identifiable victim, or when the University is the victim for the purpose of reducing crime, improving safety, making disciplinary referrals, and imposing criminal sanctions as appropriate.
 Additionally, SUU Police shall refer reports of Clery Reportable Crimes to the Director, with enough information for the Director to evaluate the applicability of the Clery Act requirements.

 12. Procedures to report Clery Reportable Crimes on a voluntary, confidential basis.
-Persons wanting to make a confidential and anonymous report of a Clery Reportable Crime to be included in the ASR may make the report via the University's reporting system (currently EthicsPoint).
+Persons wanting to make a confidential and anonymous report of a Clery Reportable Crime to be included in the ASR may make the report via the University's reporting system (currently EthicsPoint or Maxient).
 Persons making such reports should be aware that the University may have to respond to the information reported, but also may be limited in its ability to manage risk or take other steps if reporters are anonymous.
 Filing an anonymous report also may limit the ability of SUU Police to provide specific assistance or to investigate or solve a crime.
 Anonymous reports may also lead to duplicate counts of crimes in the ASR statistics.
 CSAs may not make reports confidentially.
 Individuals may also talk to professional or pastoral counselors on a confidential basis about any incidents.

 13. Procedures for Professional Counselors to Encourage Reporting